pudly/schmopera-hugo/content/articles/aria-guides-chi-il-bel-sogno-di-doretta.md

 </figure>

-* For Magda, this aria starts **(1)** with one of those finnicky tempo markings that Puccini loves, the _rall_ into _a tempo_.
+* This aria starts **(1)** with one of those finnicky tempo markings that Puccini loves, the _rallentando_ into _a tempo_.
 It does seem a bit awkward for the singer, but remember that the _rallentando_ is referring to the staccato line happening in the bass.
 When you do come in, mid-_rall_, it's as though Magda is starting her version of this song with a bit of flair.
 Hanging out on these first two notes can be a bit of anticipation, a sort of drumroll for what will certainly be the finished, polished product that Prunier started just a few minutes prior.
-* If you're really feeling the Italian text here **(2)**, you'll sense an urge to move ahead in this meandering couple of bars.
-A good pianist or conductor should be able to follow you as you push forward, just enough to suit the natural rhythm of the language, but don't go crazy with an _accelerando_.
+* If you're really feeling the Italian text here **(2)**, you'll sense an urge to move ahead in these meandering couple of bars.
+A good pianist or conductor should be able to follow you as you push forward, just enough to suit the natural rhythm of the language.
+That said, don't go crazy with an _accelerando_.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590608951/media/2020/05/AriaGuide-Doretta-p2-annotated_hz0zn4.jpg){{% /md %}}